 Runtime: 69 minutes

 This is the granddaddy of classic film adaptations.
 Hollywood churned out many films based on this book during the first half of the twentieth century, but this one stuck with audiences.
-In terms of novella content represented per scene, it’s the closest to average on this list.
+And it includes a lot of the book’s content too.
+And yet …

 This movie is all over the place, folks.
 Rather than beginning with Marley’s death or Scrooge in his counting-house, it begins with Scrooge’s nephew Fred and Tiny Tim encountering each other on the street and sliding on the ice.
 Rather than simply showing the Cratchits’ meager feast, the film ups the stakes by having Bob carry the secret of having been fired all through Christmas so as not to upset his wife.
-Rather than simply likening Marley’s Ghost to the effects of swallowing a toothpick, Scrooge calls the night watchmen into his home to arrest the spectre.
-(What the heck, Ebenezer—how are you going to cuff a ghost?!)
+Rather than simply likening Marley’s Ghost to the effects of swallowing a toothpick, Scrooge calls the night watchmen into his home to arrest the phantom.
+(Because nothing scares an already chained-up ghost like a set of handcuffs!)

 Yet despite such deviances from the book, this film preserves some elements that most movies don’t.
 For example, this film highlights the custom of poor people without kitchens bringing their Christmas poultry to be cooked in local bakers’ ovens.
 And of all these films, it is the only one that captures the two distinct conversations about Scrooge’s death at the London Stock Exchange, rather than ignoring the latter or collapsing them into one.